WahabAlam/Pathfinding-Visualizer/README.md

 5. Use speed slider to show animation control.
 6. Show `Clear Search` vs `Clear Board`.

-What to call out if asked about issues/errors:
+If asked about issues/errors:
 - If start/end is missing, app intentionally blocks run and shows an alert.
 - Inputs are intentionally locked during animation to avoid inconsistent state.
 - Time metric measures algorithm computation time (not animation delay).

 ## 5) Communication and Delivery Readiness

-Use this short speaking outline:
+Short speaking outline:
 1. Problem + motivation (why algorithm comparison matters)
 2. Why these 3 algorithms (different search strategies)
 3. Data flow from input -> algorithm -> animation -> metrics
 4. Live run and comparison table interpretation
 5. Conclusion: tradeoff between exploration effort and path quality

-Common Q&A prep:
+Common Q&A:
 - Why Manhattan heuristic?
   Because movement is 4-directional and unit cost, so Manhattan distance is a natural heuristic.
 - Why include UCS if costs are uniform?